Timirlon/news-aggregator-rust/README.md

 ## Description

-A lightweight, Rust-based web application that aggregates the latest cryptocurrency news from multiple trusted sources.
-Users can search by cryptocurrency name or symbol to get real-time news articles with concise summaries, source info, and publication dates.
+Cryptocurrency News Aggregator - is a Rust-based web application that fetches the latest cryptocurrency news and market data from multiple trusted sources.
+Users can search by cryptocurrency name to get real-time news articles with concise summaries, source info, and publication dates as well as market data such as price and capitalization of the provided currency.

 ## Key Features